Bad Managers

 Fail to understand where their company's salary rates are relative to competitors and other similar roles.

-Micromanage teams and constantly feel the need to control every aspect of their team's work, rather than have trust people to do their work effectively.
+Micromanage teams and constantly feel the need to control every aspect of team's work, rather than have trust people to do their work effectively.

 Fail to provide clear direction leaving teams confused about priorities, tasks, or goals.